DerwenAI/ray_tutorial/README.md

 # A Guided Tour of Ray Core

-An introductory tutorial about leveraging [Ray](https://docs.ray.io/en/master/) Ray core features for distributed patterns.
+An introductory tutorial about leveraging [Ray](https://docs.ray.io/en/master/) core features for distributed patterns.

 ## Getting Started